 We are normally based in the Iona Building (6000 Iona Drive)'s basement.
 The trick in Iona is to NOT use the main entrance.
 Use the Iona Building's "Iona House" entrance (it is on the west side of the building) and take the elevator to level "R" (or the stairs to the right of the elevator with the card reader beside it), and turn right.

-- Become a member of the Cognitive Systems Society (CSS) and attend/volunteer at their events!
-The CSS hosts various workshops and social events over the course of the year in addition to the annual larger events e.g. Welcome back BBQ, Alumni Night, Robot Party.
+- Become a member of the Cognitive Systems Society (CSS) and volunteer at their events!
+Even better - become an executive member of the CSS!
+The CSS hosts board game nights, movie nights, study nights, and various workshops over the course of the year in addition to the annual larger events e.g. Welcome-back party, Careers Night, Alumni Night, End-of-year party.
 Learn more about the CSS here.

 - Start volunteering at a research lab in UBC!
 (This will also prepare you for your COGS 402.)

-If you’d like to learn more about becoming a TA, contact the Program Coordinator.
-To apply for becoming a COGS TA, go here (log in with your CWL) TA applications open in mid-January and close at the beginning of March.
+If you’d like to learn more about becoming a TA and what the responsibilities and expectations are, contact the Program Coordinator.
+To apply for becoming a COGS TA, go here (log in with your CWL).
+TA applications will open at the beginning of February and close at the beginning of April.

 Tuition for undergraduate students is calculated on a per credit basis.
 For more information, click here.

 Click here to find out more about awards and financial assistance.
 If you would like to apply for funding from one of the university’s undergraduate research competitions, the appropriate competition will depend on your faculty of study, on whether you are an international or domestic student, and on the area of your project.
 Information for Arts students can be found here, and information for Science students can be found here, but these sites do not exhaustively list the possible sources of funding.
 It may be also worthwhile to use the UBC Award Search tool.